-The Sony Alpha A6300 and the Sony Cyber-shot DSC-RX100 IV are two digital cameras that were revealed to the public, respectively, in February 2016 and June 2015.
+The Sony Alpha A6300 and the Sony Cyber-shot DSC-RX100 IV are two digital cameras that were announced, respectively, in February 2016 and June 2015.
 The A6300 is a mirrorless interchangeable lens camera, while the RX100 IV is a fixed lens compact.
 The cameras are based on an APS-C (A6300) and an one-inch (RX100 IV) sensor.
-The A6300 has a resolution of 24 megapixel, whereas the RX100 IV provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The A6300 has a resolution of 24 megapixels, whereas the RX100 IV provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 IV is notably smaller (26 percent) than the Sony A6300.
 It is worth mentioning in this context that the A6300 is splash and dust resistant, while the RX100 IV does not feature any corresponding weather-sealing.

-The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX100 IV has a lens build in, whereas the A6300 is an interchangeable lens camera that requires a separate lens.
+The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX100 IV has a lens built in, whereas the A6300 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
-You can find an overview of optics for the A6300 and their specifications in the Sony E-Mount Lens Catalog.
+You can compare the optics available for the A6300 and their specifications in the Sony E-Mount Lens Catalog.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.